-- The University Promotions Committee (UPC) consists of the Provost and Vice-President (Academic) as chairperson, sixeight (68) members to be chosen by the President and sixeight (68) full-time tenured faculty holding the rank of Full Professor elected from CUASA faculty members via a general election to be elected by the Senate.
+- 130.A.
+The University Promotions Committee (UPC) consists of the Provost and Vice-President (Academic) as chairperson, eight (8) members to be chosen by the President and eight (8) full time faculty members holding the rank of Full Professor, distributed as follows: - Two members from the Faculty of Arts and Social Sciences - Two members from the Faculty of Public Affairs - Two members from the Faculty of Engineering & Design - One member from the Faculty of Science - One member from the Sprott School of Business

+The latter eight members shall be elected by a vote of the tenured and tenure track members of the respective Faculties.

 Nominations shall be coordinated by Senate.
 All eligible candidates shall be informed of the dates and deadlines for this election.
 Faculty members chosen by the President are not eligible to run for these positions.
 All CUASA faculty members shall be entitled to vote for up to six (6) candidates.
-The President may attend as an observer during the meetings of this Committee. - 130.A.I.
-At the University Tenure and Promotion Committee, Aan CUASA oObserver shall be appointed by CUASA to the University Promotions

-Committee. in accordance with Appendix <<xyz>>, the Memorandum of Agreement agreed between the University and CUASA in 2012. - 130.A.II.
-The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Promotions Committee.
+- 13.A.l(a) The President may attend as an observer during the meetings of this Committee. - 130.A.I.
+At the University Tenure and Promotion Committee, Aan CUASA oObserver shall be appointed by CUASA to the University Promotions Committee. in accordance with Appendix <<xyz>>, the Memorandum of Agreement agreed between the University and CUASA in 2012. - 130.A.II.
+The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Promotions Committee. - 130.A.III.
 All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate, The Chair shall vote only in case of a tie.
-The UPC shall vote on each candidate and make one of the following recommendations:

-130.B.
-For Promotion to Associate Professor:

-- Promotion be granted. - Promotion be denied.
+The UPC shall vote on each candidate and make one of the following recommendations: - 130.B.
+For Promotion to Associate Professor: - Promotion be granted. - Promotion be denied.